 All workers, members of the Governing Bodies and FDRs are required to report compliance concerns and suspected or actual violations related to Government Programs through appropriate avenues as set forth in the Code.
-Government Contract Holders shall have a system in place to receive, record, respond to and track compliance questions or reports of suspected or detected noncompliance or potential FWA from workers, members of the Governing Bodies, enrollees and FDRs and their employees.
-Reporting systems must maintain confidentiality (to the greatest extent possible), allow anonymity if desired (e.g., through telephone hotlines or mail drops) and ensure that workers who make good faith reporting of compliance concerns and participate in the Compliance Program are treated with respect, are not subject to retaliation and have the right to be treated as whistleblowers under applicable law.
+Government Contract Holders shall have a system in place to receive, record, respond to and track compliance questions or reports of suspected or detected noncompliance or potential FWA from employees, members of the Governing Bodies, enrollees and FDRs and their employees.
+Reporting systems must maintain confidentiality (to the greatest extent possible), allow anonymity if desired (e.g., through telephone hotlines or mail drops) and emphasize the sponsor's / FDR's policy of non-intimidation and non-retaliation for good faith reporting of compliance concerns and participation in the compliance program.
 The methods available for reporting Compliance or FWA concerns and the Non-Retaliation Policy will be publicized throughout HCSC's and FDR's facilities.
-Any Subsidiary Compliance Officer will report to the Government Programs Compliance Officer on a regular basis regarding issues related to Government Programs and any specific Government Programs Compliance Program.
+Any Subsidiary Compliance Officer will report to the Vice President, Government Programs Compliance Officer on a regular basis regarding issues related to Government Programs and any specific Government Programs Compliance Program.